dotnet/designs/accepted/2021/runtime-security-mitigations.md

 _From Wikipedia: Mitigation is the reduction of something harmful or the reduction of its harmful effects._

 Security is our top concern.
-The .NET platform combines many layers of security measures that include design and code security reviews, threat modeling, fuzzing of sensitive components, analyzers to detect potential security issue, documentation of security best practices, shipping of regular security updates throughout the support life cycle, bug bounty programs and mandatory security trainings for engineers.
+The .NET platform combines many layers of security measures that include design and code security reviews, threat modeling, fuzzing of sensitive components, analyzers to detect potential security issues, documentation of security best practices, shipping of regular security updates throughout the support life cycle, bug bounty programs and mandatory security trainings for engineers.
 This redundancy of methods is known as [defense-in-depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)).

 This document is focused on mitigations for memory security vulnerabilities.
 These mitigations are one of the redundant layers for defense-in-depth.
 They do not make the system secure on their own nor the lack of them make the system insecure.
 They make systems more secure by preventing attackers from turning vulnerabilities into exploits before the vulnerabilities are patched.